 It's probably not coincidence that Mother's Day coincides with the height of spring, when new life is everywhere - flowers in bloom, birds nesting, and kittens being born.
 The rumor that cats make lousy mothers still circulates, but over the past years FFGW has its share of dedicated feline mothers, proving that rumor false as they demonstrate a love for not only their own babies, but also for other young lives in need.

-Thomasina did the best she could to help her babies, when they were born on the street last month.
-When she moved them before a concerned FFGW volunteer could trap them, and a concerned resident called animal control, she was separated from some of her kittens as she evaded the traps.
+And no mother's day tribute would be complete, of course, without recalling Thomasina's story.
+Thomasina did the best she could to take care of her newborn kittens, being a homeless mom on the street: When she moved them before a concerned FFGW volunteer could trap them, and a concerned resident called animal control, she was separated from some of her kittens as she evaded the traps.
 But there's no better Mom's Day movie than the one shared by the Alexandria Animal Welfare League - click below to watch Thomasina's happy reunion with her kittens (be sure your sound is on!).
 Thomasina and her kittens are in the care of a FFGW foster mom, and will soon be available for adoption.

 Not all fantastic moms with FFGW are kitties, though - some are foster moms!
 (Don't worry, foster dads - you'll get your day in June!)

 The entire Heishman family fosters for FFGW, with mom Pam's sons Nicolas and Daniel making sure their foster cats are entertained and well socialized!

 Nicolas teaching Priscilla and Bobby the right way to nap

 Daniel showing Bobby the proper nose touch technique